Working paper

 • Elina Ribakova

-Ribakova has over 25 years of experience with financial markets and research.
+She is also a Non-resident Senior Fellow at the Peterson Institute for International Economics and a Director of the International Affairs Program and Vice President for foreign policy at the Kyiv School of Economics.
 She has held several senior-level roles, including deputy chief economist at the Institute of International Finance in Washington, managing director and head of Europe, Middle East and Africa (EMEA) Research at Deutsche Bank in London, leadership positions at Amundi (Pioneer) Asset Management, and director and chief economist for Russia and the Commonwealth for Independent States (CIS) at Citigroup.
+Prior to that, she was an economist at the International Monetary Fund in Washington (1999–2008), working on financial stability, macroeconomic policy design for commodity-exporting countries and fiscal policy.
+Elina holds an MSc in Economics from the University of Warwick and an MSc in data science from the University of Virginia.

 • Guntram B. Wolff